Rilliaa/dnn-diabetes-prediction/notebooks/main-experiment(.ipynb)/baseline/README.md

 ## 🧩 Baseline Experiment – Seed and Architecture Exploration

-This repository contains the **baseline experiment** that serves as the foundation for selecting the optimal deep neural network (DNN) configuration for seed classification tasks.
+This step contains the **baseline experiment** that serves as the foundation for selecting the optimal deep neural network (DNN) configuration for seed classification tasks.

 ## 🧪 Purpose